Food Waste Reduction

 - Watch how to make a Smoothie (Gym Juice)

 - Browse the Waste Less, Save More Online Recipe Book [2Mb], which shares local householders' favourite recipes which creatively use up leftovers and are inspired by regional ingredients.
-Local businesses and organisations who assisted with the Zero Waste Challenge have also contributed their favourite recipe.
+Local businesses and organisations have also contributed their favourite recipe.

-Unavoidable food waste can be recycled (without a garden waste permit) in the kerbside brown bin or composted at home so that it doesn't go to landfill.
+Unavoidable food waste - such as vegetable peelings, fruit cores, used tea bags and used coffee grounds - can be recycled (without a garden waste permit) in the kerbside brown bin or composted at home so that it doesn't go to landfill.